nrjones8/blog/content/measuring-prison-overcrowding.md

 Each month, the CDCR provides a snapshot of their prisons' populations - each month is a separate PDF, and they are [archived here](https://www.cdcr.ca.gov/Reports_Research/Offender_Information_Services_Branch/Monthly/Monthly_Tpop1a_Archive.html).
 I wrote a tool to parse these monthly PDFs and output a CSV, making it much easier to look at population trends over time - the scripts and data are [available on Github](https://github.com/nrjones8/cdcr-population-data).

 ### Further reading
 This post was meant to explore specifically how overcrowding is measured, and how that affects people.
-There is a ton of context on prison overcrowding in California and the reforms taken since the 2011 ruling of Brown v.
-Plata - they warrant a lot more detail than I've provided here.
+There is a lot more context on prison overcrowding in California and the reforms taken since the 2011 ruling of Brown v.
+Plata - they warrant much more detail than I've provided here.
 Here are a few resources for people interested:

 * Jonathan Simon's [_Mass Incarceration on Trial_](https://www.goodreads.com/book/show/13236223-mass-incarceration-on-trial) provides a fantastic and detailed overview of these cases.
 * Some of the faculty at UC Hastings maintain a blog on the state of California criminal justice policy and reform - they provide a ton of detail, written in a readable way (as someone without a law background, I was able to understand a lot of it).
 You can view [their posts on the topic of prison overcrowding](http://californiacorrectionscrisis.blogspot.com/search/label/prison%20overcrowding) - the blog is mostly maintained by [Hadar Aviram](https://twitter.com/aviramh).